Mr-Scislowski-Classes/UltimateJavaRepository/Unit04/Assignment.md

 1. [`endOther`](https://codingbat.com/prob/p126880)

     Given two strings, return true if either of the strings appears at the very end of the other string, ignoring upper/lower case differences (in other words, the computation should not be "case sensitive").
-In this exercise you may use the `toLowerCase` `String` method.
+In this exercise you may use the `toLowerCase` `String` method even though it's not in the Java Quick Reference.

     ```
     endOther('Hiabc', 'abc') → true